Table of Contents

 Mapping the Altered Earth: Technologies That Reveal Change

-Quantifying the magnitude of human‑induced topographic change is only possible with modern remote sensing and geographic information systems (GIS).
-These tools allow us to compare past and present landscapes with precision.
+Quantifying the magnitude and spatial patterns of human‑induced topographic change has become possible only with advances in remote sensing and geographic information systems (GIS).
+These technologies provide scientists, planners, and policymakers with powerful tools to monitor, understand, and manage landscape transformations over time.

 Satellite Imagery and Time‑Series Analysis